christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 Such as Caffe, TensorFlow comes with an [API](http://tensorflow.org/api_docs) in both Python and C++ languages.

 Python is great for the tasks of experimenting and learning the parameters.
 These tasks may require tons of data manipulation before you get to the correct prediction model.
 Remember that 80% of the job of the data scientist is to prepare data, first clean it, then find the correct representation from which a model can learn.
+Learning comes last, as 20% of the work.

-Tensorflow enables GPU execution which is also a very useful feature when it comes to learning, which require usually from a few tens minutes to a few tens hours : learning time will be divided by 5 to 50 on GPU which makes playing with hyperparameters of the model very convenient.
+Tensorflow enables GPU execution which is also a very useful feature when it comes to learning, which requires usually from a few tens minutes to a few tens hours : learning time will be divided by 5 to 50 on GPU which makes playing with hyperparameters of the model very convenient.

 Lastly, when the model has been learned, it has to be deployed in production apps, and usually, speed and optimizations become more important : the C++ API is the expected first choice for this purpose.

-Tensorflow comes with [Tensorboard](http://tensorflow.org/how_tos/summaries_and_tensorboard/index.md), which looks like the DIGITS interface from NVIDIA (see my tutorial [on Mac](http://christopher5106.github.io/big/data/2015/07/16/deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-mac-osx.html) or [on Ubuntu](http://christopher5106.github.io/big/data/2015/07/16/deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-ubuntu-14-04.html)) :
+Tensorflow comes with [Tensorboard](http://tensorflow.org/how_tos/summaries_and_tensorboard/index.md), which looks like the DIGITS interface from NVIDIA (see my tutorial [on Mac](http://christopher5106.github.io/big/data/2015/07/16/deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-mac-osx.html) or [on Ubuntu](http://christopher5106.github.io/big/data/2015/07/16/deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-ubuntu-14-04.html)), but with much more flexibility on the *events* to display in the reports :

 ![Tensorboard](http://api.tensorflow.org/system/image/body/1675/mnist_tensorboard.png)

-and a graph visualization tool, named **TensorBoard**, that works like our `python python/draw_net.py` command in Caffe, but much more developed ([see tutorial](http://christopher5106.github.io/deep/learning/2015/09/04/Deep-learning-tutorial-on-Caffe-Technology.html))
+and a graph visualization tool, that works like our `python python/draw_net.py` command in Caffe, but with different informations ([see tutorial](http://christopher5106.github.io/deep/learning/2015/09/04/Deep-learning-tutorial-on-Caffe-Technology.html))

 ![Tensorboard graph](http://api.tensorflow.org/system/image/body/1691/colorby_structure.png)